 Read the Botox (botulinum toxin type a) Side Effects Center for a complete guide to possible side effects

 PRECAUTIONS: Before using this medication, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
-This product may contain inactive ingredients, which can cause allergic reactions or other problems.
+This product may contain inactive ingredients (such as cow's milk protein found in some products), which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 This drug may make cause muscle weakness, droopy eyelids, or blurred vision.
 Do not drive, use machinery, or do any activity that requires alertness or clear vision until you are sure you can perform such activities safely.
 Limit alcoholic beverages.

 Before having surgery, tell your doctor or dentist that you are using this medication.

 Caution is advised if using this drug in children for muscle spasms, because they may be more sensitive to its possible side effects (such as difficulty breathing or swallowing).
 See Warning section.
 Discuss the risks and benefits with the doctor.

 This medication should be used only if clearly needed during pregnancy.
 Discuss the risks and benefits with your doctor.
 Use for the cosmetic treatment of wrinkles is not recommended during pregnancy.